-There are two types of spousal maintenance in the state of Minnesota, and while they both may seem relatively straight-forward, it is worth remembering that spousal maintenance disputes are emotionally difficult and legally complex.
+There are two types of spousal maintenance in the state of Minnesota, and while they both may seem relatively straight-forward, it is worth remembering that spousal maintenance disputes can be emotionally difficult and legally complex.

-Permanent Maintenance: Permanent maintenance is ordered when it is clear that the receiving party is unable to be self-sufficient following his or her divorce, either due to age, health and/or work experience.
+Permanent Maintenance: Permanent maintenance is ordered when it is clear that the receiving party cannot be self-sufficient following the divorce, either due to age, health, and/or work experience.

-Temporary Maintenance: Temporary maintenance is paid in a specific amount for a specific period of time so as to allow the party receiving the support ample time to become self-sufficient.
+Temporary Maintenance: Temporary maintenance is paid in a specific amount over the course of a specific period of time so as to allow the party receiving the support ample time to become self-sufficient.